 Everyone has different expectations for what a great day at the beach means.
 I tried to write the following recommendations based on different perspectives.

-Most travelers think of Clearwater Beach when visiting this area.
-This bustling area has it all; from vast stretches of white sands, surf shops, restaurants and resorts.
-Clearwater can be a lot of fun, but get there early if you are looking for a good parking spot.
-Better yet, stay at one of the many resorts along the beach for full day adventures.
+Most travelers think of Clearwater Beach when visiting the Tampa Bay area.
+This bustling area has it all; from vast stretches of white sands, surf shops, restaurants, and resorts.
+Clearwater can be a lot of fun but get there early if you are looking for a good parking spot.
+Better yet, stay at one of the many resorts along the beach for full-day adventures.

 Indian Rocks Beach & Indian Shores